cockroachdb/docs/v1.1/parallel-statement-execution.md

 <img src="{{ 'images/Parallel_Statement_Hybrid_Execution.png' | relative_url }}" alt="CockroachDB Parallel Statement Hybrid Execution" style="border:1px solid #eee;max-width:100%" />

-## Independent SQL statements
+## When to Use Parallel Statement Execution

-As mentioned earlier, CockroachDB considers SQL statements within a single transaction to be independent if their execution can be safely reordered without affecting their results.
+SQL statements within a single transaction can be executed in parallel if the statements are independent.
+CockroachDB considers SQL statements within a single transaction to be independent if their execution can be safely reordered without affecting their results.

 For example, the following statements are considered independent since reordering the statements does not affect the results: